Committees and Reviews

 Committees can be contacted at any time through firstname.lastname@example.org.

 Index users may also suggest senior colleagues for a position on one of FTSE Russell's committees for consideration when there is a vacancy.

-With the guidance and direction of FTSE Russell’s independent practitioner committees, FTSE Russell regularly consults the market on changes to the Methodology of its indexes to ensure that the indexes continue to meet investors’ requirements and define and lead global standards in indexing.
+With the guidance and direction of FTSE Russell’s independent practitioner committees, FTSE Russell regularly consults the market on changes to the Methodology of its indices to ensure that the indices continue to meet investors’ requirements and define and lead global standards in indexing.